aungureanu614/final-capstone/README.md

 Why is this app useful?
 Spotify doesn't currently offer the option of rating a playlist and seeing average ratings from other users.
 It's nice to have a way of seeing what others thought of the compilation of tracks

+## Getting started
+`npm install`

+To start the development server:

+`npm run dev`

+Changes will automatically refresh the server.

 ##Working Prototype

 You can access a working prototype of the app here: https://lit-wave-43289.herokuapp.com/#/